raspberrypi/documentation/configuration/raspi-config.md

 #### Fan

-Set the bahaviour of a GPIO connected fan
+Set the behaviour of a GPIO connected fan

 <a name="localisation-options"></a>
 ### Localisation Options